Duet3D/wiki-content/User_manual/Tuning/Duet_3_1HCL_tuning.md

 # Tuning

-The 1HCL closed loop driver requires two types of tuning to perform optimally:
+The 1HCL closed loop driver requires two types of tuning:

-1. **Runtime Tuning** - Small manoeuvres that the closed loop drive must perform before it can operate to force the drive into a known state (similar to homing, where you move an axis until an endstop is hit to force the axis into the 0 state)
+1. **Runtime Tuning** - Moves that the closed loop drive must perform before it can operate to force the drive into a known state (similar to homing, where you move an axis until an endstop is hit to determine the actual axis position)
 1. **PID Tuning** - Adjusting the parameters of the PID control system to provide better response characteristics (e.g. reducing the steady-state error and preventing oscillation - see 'PID Control Systems' above)

 ## Runtime Tuning